 Much divorce fraud today involves foreign accounts.
 Although getting records from an offshore bank may be difficult, tracing the money into the account is usually easier.

-Mahany & Ertl is a boutique law firm concentrating in asset recovery (fraud), tax matters and white-collar criminal defense.
-If you are the victim of any type of fraud – divorce fraud, elder fraud, legal malpractice, phony welfare benefit plans or stockbroker fraud – call us.
+Mahany Law is a national boutique law firm concentrating in asset recovery (fraud).
+If you are the victim of stockbroker fraud, elder fraud, legal malpractice, or phony welfare benefit plans, contact us.
+We do not handle divorce fraud or family law cases.
 All initial consultations are confidential and without charge.
-Contact attorney Brian Mahany at (414) 704-6731 (direct dial) for more information.
+Contact attorney Brian Mahany online or by email at for more information.